nv-morpheus/MRC/ci/conda/README.md

    srf-conda-build ./ci/conda/recipes/run_conda_build.sh upload
 ```

-**Note:** This is only for internal SRF developers and will fail if you do not have the correct upload token.
+**Note:** This is only for internal MRC developers and will fail if you do not have the correct upload token.